KyujinHan/Object-Depth-detection-based-hybrid-Distance-estimator/README.md

 # Object-Depth-detection-based-hybrid-Distance-estimator
 We use our ODD model.
 Our purpose is that predict the distance between car based on Deep-Learning.
--- It's not completed yet, and we're going to add speed calculation and voice later. --
 -- We will update the github readme. --